HB 2660 (liquor licensing; processes; procedures) signed into law by Governor Doug Ducey on June 7, 2022

 BWDA's legislative advocacy leads to yet another consensus bill to enhance the functionality of the 3-tier system

-HB 2334, sponsored by Rep. Jeff Weninger, came out of a five-month industry stakeholders’ process led by Steve Barclay, BWDA’s Executive Director, and involving the AZ Department of Liquor Licenses and Control (DLLC).
+HB 2660, sponsored by a great friend to the business community, Rep. Jeff Weninger (R, Chandler), came out of a six-month industry stakeholders’ process led by Steve Barclay, BWDA’s Executive Director, and involving the AZ Department of Liquor Licenses and Control (DLLC).
 The changes proposed in the bill were consensus items with support from the industry and approval of the DLLC.
-During the process, we met in good faith with the League of Cities and Towns to address their questions and concerns, and made changes to secure their acceptance of the bill.
+During the process, we met in good faith with other interest groups like the cities and towns to address their questions and made changes to secure broad acceptance of the bill.

-on behalf of BWDA, Steve Barclay also led the lobbying effort to enact into law in 2015 the “Arizona Beer Bill” (SB 1030), to modernize Arizona’s laws for microbreweries and foster further growth of that exciting business sector around our state.
+On behalf of BWDA, Steve Barclay also led the lobbying effort to enact into law in 2015 the “Arizona Beer Bill” (SB 1030, pictured below), to modernize Arizona’s laws for microbreweries and foster further growth of that exciting business sector around our state.
 For his efforts, Steve was nominated by the Arizona Capitol Times as Best Lobbyist – Male in 2015, and BWDA along with the Arizona Craft Brewers Guild won an award for the Best Grassroots Campaign.